dkissner/genesass/README.md

 I start using SASS, specifically SCSS a little while back and really like it.
 In my head it fits much more closely with a _real programming language_ by supporting things like reusable pieces of code, mixins, variables.
 It also allows you to structure your code in a _scoped_ manner making it much easier to read, share and maintian.

-### Anyone up for some Bourbon?

-I have also started using [Bourbon](http://bourbon.io), specifically I love the [neat](http://neat.bourbon.io/) grid layout framework.
-I have not really gotten to [bitters](http://bitters.bourbon.io/) and [refils](http://refills.bourbon.io/) yet..
-But in do time.

-Anyway, this framework includes Bourbon and Neat directly.

 You can find all of the style sheets in the

 ```
 scss
 ```

-Directory.
-I highly recommend you edit the .scss style sheets then generate a new _style.css_ with the sass command.
+I highly recommend you edit the .scss files and then generate a new style.css, after all that is the point of going with scss in the first place, right?

-Yes that does mean you'll have to setup your system to generate sass stylesheets.
-Sorry, but that's just the way it goes..
-But it really is not too hard to do..
+## Getting Started

+### The easy way with wp-scss plugin

+The easiest way to get started is to load the 'wp-scss' plugin by Think Connect, and configure it such that you are compiling the /scss/ directory into the / directory (all directories are relative to the theme directory).

+### The whole enchilada

+Alternatively, you could also use the SASS compiler of your choice.
+This may be necessary if you use an additional framework such as bourbon.
+But setting up such an evironment isn't that hard.

 Convert the .scss to .css by running the following commands from the child theme directory: